emperorofmars/nna_unity/readme.md

 This will find the node called `Hand.L` and assign a weight of 0.66.

 ### Json Processors
-Name Processors parse Json from node names contained in a NNA specific subtree in the model's hierarchy.
+Implementations of [IJsonProcessor](./NNA/Runtime/Processors/IJsonProcessor.cs) parse Json from node names contained in a NNA specific subtree in the model's hierarchy.

 In order to specify a component with JSON, create a node named `$nna` as the child of the root.
 To this you parent targeting nodes.